Veneto

+Veneto, officially the Region of Veneto, is one of the 20 regions of Italy, located in the north-east of the country.
+It is the 4th most populous region in Italy, with a population of 4,851,851 as of 2025.
+Venice is the region's capital while Verona is the largest city.

 Veneto was part of the Roman Empire until the 5th century AD.
 Later, after a feudal period, it was part of the Republic of Venice until 1797.
 Venice ruled for centuries over one of the largest and richest maritime republics and trade empires in the world.
-After the Napoleonic Wars and the Congress of Vienna, the Republic was combined with Lombardy and annexed to the Austrian Empire as the Kingdom of Lombardy–Venetia, until that was merged with the Kingdom of Italy in 1866, as a result of the Third Italian War of Independence.
+After the Napoleonic Wars and the Congress of Vienna, the former Republic was combined with Lombardy and re-annexed to the Austrian Empire as the Kingdom of Lombardy–Venetia, until that was merged with the Kingdom of Italy in 1866, as a result of the Third Italian War of Independence and of a plebiscite.

 Besides Italian, most inhabitants also speak Venetian.
 Since 1971, the Statute of Veneto has referred to the region's citizens as "the Venetian people".
 Article 1 defines Veneto as an "autonomous Region", "constituted by the Venetian people and the lands of the provinces of Belluno, Padua, Rovigo, Treviso, Venice, Verona and Vicenza", while maintaining "bonds with Venetians in the world".
 Article 2 sets forth the principle of the "self-government of the Venetian people" and mandates the Region to "promote the historical identity of the Venetian people and civilisation".
 Despite these affirmations, approved by the Italian Parliament, Veneto is not among the autonomous regions with special statute, unlike its north-eastern and north-western neighbours, Friuli-Venezia Giulia and Trentino-Alto Adige/Südtirol respectively.